wajeht/close-powerlifting/README.md

 # 🏋️‍♂️ Close Powerlifting

-an intuitive api on top of open powerlifting database
+an intuitive api on top of open-powerlifting database

 # 👨‍💻 Getting started